stephengold/SkyControl/README.md

 Package names begin with `jme3utilities.sky`

-The source code and pre-built libraries are compatible with JDK 8.
+Both the source code and the pre-built libraries are compatible with JDK 8.

 In the default world coordinate system: